CloudLabs-MCW/MCW-Enterprise-class-networking/Hands-on lab/ex7.md

 7. Watch the progress of the connection status, and use the **Refresh** icon until the status changes for both connections from **Unknown** to **Connected**.
 This may take 5-10 minutes or more.
 You might need to refresh the page to see the change in status.

     ![In this screenshot, the Connections blade of the Azure portal is depicted with the two connections created earlier listed with their respective statuses showing as Connected.](images/hol-ex7-task5-connections-blade.png "Connections blade")

+### Review
+In this lab, you have completed:
+- Created OnPrem Virtual Network
+- Configured gateway subnets for on premise Virtual Network
+- Created the first gateway
+- Created the second gateway
+- Connected the gateways

 ## Great job on completing this exercise!
 You can now proceed to the next one.